ktaylor63/southeast/site/content/news/liberal-season-proposed-for-upcoming-late-waterfowl-season.md

     link: 'https://flic.kr/p/bAaxgL'
     caption: 'Ducks at Upper Ouachita.
 Photo by Joseph McGowan, USFWS.'
 tags:
-    - Hunting
     - Alabama
     - Florida
     - Georgia
-    - Lafayette
+    - Hunting
     - Louisiana
+    - 'Louisiana Ecological Services Field Office'
     - Mississippi
     - 'North Carolina'
-    - South Carolina
+    - 'South Carolina'
     - Tennessee
-updated: 'October 20th, 2016'
+updated: 'May 7th, 2018'
 ---

 The U.S. Fish and Wildlife Service today proposed continuation of liberal hunting season lengths for the upcoming 2009-2010 late waterfowl seasons.
 Duck hunting season lengths would be 60 days in both the Atlantic and Mississippi Flyways, 74 days in the Central Flyway, and 107 days in the Pacific Flyway.
 Highlights of the proposed frameworks include: a full season on pintails with a one bird daily bag limit in the Atlantic, Mississippi and Central Flyways, and a two bird daily bag limit in the Pacific Flyway and a full season on canvasbacks with a one bird daily bag limit offered nation-wide.
 Additionally, the Service is proposing to have a bag limit of 2 scaup in the Atlantic, Mississippi and Central Flyways for the full season and a bag limit of 3 scaup in the Pacific Flyway for 86 days.